-The instrument used to measure the price risk of the Montepaschi Group's equity investments portfolio is Value-at-Risk (VaR).
-The VaR model used (contrary to the one used for the Trading Book) is a parameter model based on the traditional variancecovariance matrix approach.
+The methodology used to measure the price risk of the Montepaschi Group's equity investments portfolio is Value-at-Risk (VaR).

+The VaR model used (contrary to the one used for the Trading Book) is a parametric model based on the traditional variancecovariance matrix approach.

-To estimate price volatility, time series of market yields for listed companies and time series of sector-based indices for unlisted ones are used.
-The VaR of the equity investment portfolio is determined with a confidence interval of 99% and a holding period of 1 quarter, in line with the midlong term holding periods of positions.
+To estimate price volatility, the time series of market yields for listed companies and the time series of sector-based indices for unlisted ones are used.

+The VaR of the equity investment portfolio is determined with a confidence interval of 99% and a holding period of 1 quarter, in line with the mid-long term holding periods of positions.